zPlus Care, where monthly shopping, bill payments pay for your health care | www.lokmattimes.com

 zPlus Care, where monthly shopping, bill payments pay for your health care

+The digital platform’s unique offerings allow members to pay for health insurance and health needs at zero effective cost ...

+The digital platform’s unique offerings allow members to pay for health insurance and health needs at zero effective cost

-Health insurance should be the first thing on any individual or family's priority list but the fact is that more than half of the Indian population has no health insurance.
+Hyderabad (India), February 25: Health insurance should be the first thing on any individual or family’s priority list but the fact is that more than half of the Indian population has no health insurance.
 Every seventh Indian family is just one serious illness away from financial ruin due to lack of health coverage.
-High cost is the reason why many people do not have health insurance or postpone healthcare or compromise the quality of health care, but not any more.

-Health insurance should be the first thing on any individual or family's priority list but the fact is that more than half of the Indian population has no health insurance.
-Every seventh Indian family is just one serious illness away from financial ruin due to lack of health coverage.
-High cost is the reason why many people do not have health insurance or postpone healthcare or compromise the quality of health care, but not any more.
+High cost is the reason why many people do not have health insurance or postpone healthcare or compromise quality of health care, but not any more.

 Digital platform zPlus Care has come up with a unique offering which allows members to pay for their health insurance, medicines, health tests, doctor consultations, etc., at zero effective cost. zPlus Care is a platform where monthly shopping and bill payments pay for healthcare costs to ensure stress-free living.